 Small-cap stocks' outperformance of large-cap stocks appears to be a persistent trend over longer periods.
-For example, an investment of \$1 at the end of 1925 in small-cap stocks would have grown to \$34,900.63 by the end of 2011, while an investment of \$1 at the end of 1925 in large-cap stocks would have grown to \$1,687.19 (see Graph 5).76
+For example, an investment of \$1 at the end of 1925 in small-cap stocks would have grown to \$42,347.63 by the end of 2012, while an investment of \$1 at the end of 1925 in large-cap stocks would have grown to \$1,951.66 (see Graph 6).59

-Graph 5: Large-cap Stocks (CRSP Decile 1) and Small-cap Stocks (CRSP Decile 10) Index (Year-end 1925 = \$1) January 1926-December 2011
+Graph 6: Large-cap Stocks (CRSP Decile 1) and Small-cap Stocks (CRSP Decile 10)

+Index (Year-end 1925 = \$1)

+January 1926-December 2012

 Small-cap stocks' shorter-term behavior relative to large-cap stocks can be especially erratic, so analyzing small-cap stocks' performance relative to large-cap stocks' performance over varying holding periods may be instructive in revealing longer-term trends.
-As the holding period is increased, the tendency of small-cap stocks to outperform large-cap stocks increases, as illustrated in Graphs 6 (a), 6(b), 6(c), and 6(d).77 In these graphs, the annual compound rate of return for large-cap stocks and small-cap stocks was calculated over all 5-, 10-, 20-, and 30-year periods from January 1926-December 2011.78 The simple difference between small-cap stocks' returns and large-cap stocks' returns was then calculated for each period.
+As the holding period is increased, the tendency of small-cap stocks to outperform large-cap stocks increases, as illustrated in Graphs 7(a), 7(b), 7(c), and 7(d).60 In these graphs, the annual compound rate of return for large-cap stocks and small-cap stocks was calculated over all 5-, 10-, 20-, and 30-year periods from January 1926-December 2012.61 The simple difference between small-cap stocks' returns and large-cap stocks' returns was then calculated for each period.

-- 73 Derived by Duff & Phelps based on CRSP® data, © 2012 Center for Research in Security Prices (CRSP), University of Chicago Booth School of Business.
+Derived by Duff & Phelps based on CRSP® data, © 2013 Center for Research in Security Prices (CRSP), University of Chicago Booth School of Business.
 In this example, large-cap stocks are represented by CRSP NYSE/AMEX/NASDAQ decile 1; small-cap stocks represented by CRSP NYSE/AMEX/NASDAQ decile 10.
+Source: Morningstar EnCorr Analyzer.
+Note that we use the convention of referencing these series throughout the Report as currently named in the in the cited source (Morningstar EnCorr) as "NYSE/AMEX/NASDAQ", and not "NYSE/NYSE MKT/NASDAQ".

-Source: Morningstar EnCorr Analyzer. - 74 Another way of stating this is if small company stocks always outperformed large company stocks, they would not be riskier than large company stocks. - 75 Aswath Damodaran, "Equity Risk Premiums (ERP): Determinants, Estimation and Implications The 2011 Edition", Stern School of Business, February 2011, page 33. - 76 Derived by Duff & Phelps based on CRSP® data, © 2012 Center for Research in Security Prices (CRSP), University of Chicago Booth School of Business.
+57 Another way of stating this is if small company stocks always outperformed large company stocks, they would not be riskier than large company stocks.

+88 Aswath Damodaran, "Equity Risk Premiums (ERP): Determinants, Estimation and Implications - The 2011 Edition", Stern School of Business, February 2011, page 33.

+59 Derived by Duff & Phelps based on CRSP® data, © 2013 Center for Research in Security Prices (CRSP), University of Chicago Booth School of Business.
 In this example, large-cap stocks are represented by CRSP NYSE/AMEX/NASDAQ decile 1; small-cap stocks are represented by CRSP NYSE/AMEX/NASDAQ decile 10.
-Source: Morningstar EnCorr software. - 77 Derived by Duff & Phelps based on CRSP® data, © 2012 Center for Research in Security Prices (CRSP), University of Chicago Booth School of Business.
+Source: Morningstar EnCorr software.

+Derived by Duff & Phelps based on CRSP® data, © 2013 Center for Research in Security Prices (CRSP), University of Chicago Booth School of Business.
 In this example, large-cap stocks are represented by CRSP NYSE/AMEX/NASDAQ decile 1; small-cap stocks are represented by CRSP NYSE/AMEX/NASDAQ decile 10.
-Source: Morningstar EnCorr software. - 78 There are a total of 973 5-year (i.e., 60-month) periods, 913 10-year (i.e., 120-month) periods, 793 20-year (i.e., 240-month) periods, and 673 30-year (i.e., 360-month) periods, over the January 1926-December 2011 time horizon.
+Source: Morningstar EnCorr software.

+61 There are a total of 985 5-year (i.e., 60-month) periods, 925 10-year (i.e., 120-month) periods, 805 20-year (i.e., 240-month) periods, and 685 30-year (i.e., 360-month) periods, over the January 1926-December 2012 time horizon.

-In Graph 6 (a) small-cap stocks' returns were greater than large-cap stocks' returns in 57 percent of all 5-year (i.e., 60-month) periods ending December 1930 through December 2011.
-As the holding period is increased from 5 years to 10 years and more (see Graph 6(c) and 6(d) on the following page), small-cap stocks outperform large-cap stocks in a greater percentage of periods.
+In Graph 7(a) small-cap stocks' returns were greater than large-cap stocks' returns in 57 percent of all 5-year (i.e., 60-month) periods ending December 1930 through December 2012.
+As the holding period is increased to 20 years and 30 years (see Graph 7(c) and 7(d) on the following page), small-cap stocks outperform large-cap stocks in a greater percentage of periods.